 The Gubinge contains phytochemicals such as gallic and ellagic acids.
 Gallic acid has antibacterial, antiviral and antifungal activities and also shows anti-inflammatory, anti-tumour, anti-mutagenic and anti-bronchodilatory activities.
 Ellagic acid has anticarcinogenic effects against a wide range of carcinogens in many human tissues.

 White Currant, Euphorbiaceae

-A small spreading shrub to 3m high, occuring in savannahs across nothern Australia.
+A small spreading shrub to 3m high, occurring in savannahs across northern Australia.
 The fruit are very sweet and tasty if collected when fully ripe.
 If they are eaten prior to, or just after peak ripeness, they have an unpleasant aftertaste.

-The small white fruit are often produced in large quatities in the early to mid wet season from November to March.
+The small white fruit are often produced in large quantities in the early to mid wet season from November to March.

 Then there’s the white currant tree (Fluegga virosa), which bears fleshy sweet fruits.
 An infusion of the tree’s leaves can be drunk or applied externally to treat stomach pain, vomiting, itchiness, and skin diseases, while the stems can be used to make children’s spears and fire sticks.

 The Boab tree is a true Kimberley icon with its striking and unusual shapes.
 They can live to 1,500 years and are a source of life saving water in the dry times with its distinctive swollen trunk.
 The boab was registered in 2008 as one of the king fruits of the world.
 Its leaves are edible and delicious in salads.
 The roots are also edible with a taste similar to water chestnuts and are very nutritious.
 The edible pulp found in the nut is high in vitamins C and B and calcium.
 It was used by Aboriginal women for morning sickness.
 The seeds can be eaten raw or roasted and the bark was used to treat fevers.